a large group of people in a stadium

 Barret Conley Sollenberger (Obituary)

-Missed birthday evokes memories of friend
+Missing birthday evokes memories of

 A life dedicated to recording history

-Sollenberger's legacy, work prove immeasurable
+Sollenberger's legacy, work prove

 Now I'm Running Alone